 If you do choose to go this route, be sure that you're not paying sky-high interest, and beware of fees.

 A 2018 Bankrate study found banks charge an average fee of more than $33 for a checking overdraft.
-A cash advance at an ATM using your debit card could trigger a fee of anywhere from few dollars up to 3% of the amount advanced.
+A cash advance at an ATM using your debit card could trigger a fee of anywhere from a few dollars up to 3% of the amount advanced.

 5. Turn to your credit cards

 As a last resort, you've got your credit cards.
-Paying your bills with plastic or even taking a cash advance from a credit card will likely be cheaper than a payday loan (although, you should be careful about paying your mortgage with a credit card).
+Paying your bills with plastic or even taking credit card cash advances will likely be cheaper than a payday loan (although, you should be careful about paying your mortgage with a credit card).

 But the downsides are that you'll be piling up credit card debt, and an advance will come with a high APR (annual percentage rate) and a fee — usually $10 or 5%, whichever is higher.